sv3nb/Automaton/README.md

 The code provided in this repo is based on various tasks and smaller projects encountered during my professional assignments.

 I will try to make the code as modular as possible so it can easily be re-used.

+The code will focus on various tasks related to network, cloud and cybersecurity.